 The G96 also gets a boost in network connectivity from Cat.12 to Cat.13.
 The older two are stuck at Cat.12.

-The only redeeming factor of the G96 is the new ISP that can handle 108MP compared to the 64MP on the older SoCs.
+The main redeeming factor of the G96 is the new ISP that can handle 108MP compared to the 64MP on the older SoCs.
 The improvement in network capability is only minor.
 It may be a good option for people looking to get 108MP on a budget but, MediaTek’s image processing can be dodgy at times and the smartphone maker would need to have a really good camera software.

 Other than that, the downgrade in GPU was not necessary at all and handicaps the SoC in terms of gaming and using graphic demanding apps.
 Although some GPU benchmarks are telling a different story.

 Please leave a comment if you have any difficulty and remember to follow us on;